adityatripathi05/Universal-Authentication-Platform/ProjectOverview.md

 **Universal Authentication Platform (UAP)**

 ### Executive Summary
-The Universal Authentication Platform is a production-grade, microservice-based authentication system designed to serve as a centralized identity and access management solution for multiple applications and services.
-It provides a secure, scalable, and standards-compliant authentication infrastructure that can be easily integrated into any project or application ecosystem.
+The Universal Authentication Platform (UAP) is a lightweight, plug-and-play authentication microservice designed to eliminate the need for organizations to develop authentication code from scratch.
+UAP seamlessly integrates into existing application stacks as a dedicated authentication service, requiring only configuration of authentication requirements.
+Organizations provide their database credentials or APIs for accessing user and role data, specify their authentication preferences, and UAP handles all authentication logic while leaving user management and business logic entirely to the host application.

 ---